Grants of up to $300 to fund community arts projects

 Activities and events must be free, include at least 5 participants, and take place at an accessible neighborhood venue (like a school, church, park, or community center) within the cities of Shoreline or Lake Forest Park.

-During the COVID-19 pandemic, MiniGrant projects, activities, and events must be done in safe and socially distanced ways according to the guidance and regulations put forth by the Washington State Department of Health and Governor Jay Inslee's Safe Start phased reopening plan.
+During the COVID-19 pandemic, MiniGrant projects, activities, and events must be done in safe and socially distanced ways.
+Click here to read about what ShoreLake Arts is doing to keep everyone safe and healthy.